k-ahn2/wps2/docs/protocol/GENERAL.md

    - updated name changes as type `he`, for Channel users
    - online users as type `o`

 The connect processing ensures data is only returned once.
-For example, if a user connects with a timestamp of `1740299150`, it will:
+For example, if a user connects with a last message timestamp of `1740299150`, it will return:
-1. edits, emojis added and emojis removed BEFORE this `1740299150`
+1. any edits, emojis added and emojis removed for messages already on the client (on or before `1740299150`)
-2. all messages or posts AFTER `1740299150`, which already includes the latest edit and/or emojis
+2. all new messages after `1740299150`, which already includes the latest edit and/or emojis

+Post handling follows the same logic, by channel subscribed

 ### New User or New Browser - Last Message Timestamp = 0
 <hr>
 This covers both scenario where there is no data on the client, either because a) the user has just registered for the first time, or c) the user has connected in a new browser.

 For a new user, WPS returns
 1. A type `c` object sent to the client, containing: